Heparin in IBD

 clinically and biologically evaluated every week for the 4-weeks treatment

-period and followed up every 2 weeks for 2 months after the end of heparin
+period and followed up every 2 weeks for 2 months after the end ofheparin

 treatment.
 Results: After 4-weeks treatment, 7/13 patients (54 %) fulfill